Highlights

 Day 9: Drive to Lisbon via Batalha Monastery, Nazaré & Óbidos

-As you work your way back towards Lisbon today, stop first in Batalha, worth a visit for its magnificent 14th-century Batalha Monastery (officially known as the Mosteiro de Santa Maria da Vitória).
+As you work your way back toward Lisbon today, stop first in Batalha, worth a visit for its magnificent 14th-century Batalha Monastery (officially known as the Mosteiro de Santa Maria da Vitória).
 This epic building is a masterpiece of Portuguese Gothic architecture, specifically the late Flamboyant style, and is designated a UNESCO World Heritage Site.

 Nearing Lisbon, you'll reach Óbidos, a fortified village in Portugal's Estremadura region that dates back to the Middle Ages.
-This fascinating historic site is filled with picturesque houses bordered by an imposing Moorish wall, and is known as Vila das Rainhas or "Town of the Queens."
+This fascinating historic site is filled with picturesque houses bordered by an imposing Moorish wall and is known as Vila das Rainhas or "Town of the Queens."
 Take a walk through its cobblestone streets, climb its intact ancient fortifying wall, and try the local delicacy of ginginha—a sour cherry liquor often served in a chocolate cup.

-Day 10: Drive to Lisbon Airport & Depart
+Day 10: Drive to Lisbon Airport, Depart

 After a final leisurely breakfast, you'll make your way to the Lisbon Airport to drop off your rental car and catch your departing flight.
 Safe travels and boa viagem!

-More Great 10-Day Portugal Itineraries
+More Great Portugal Itineraries